WOGY

-WOGY, known as "Froggy 104", is an American FM radio station licensed to Jackson, Tennessee, and owned by Forever Media through Forever South Licenses, LLC.
+WOGY (104.1 FM), known as "Froggy 104", is an American radio station licensed to Jackson, Tennessee, and owned by Forever Communications through Forever South Licenses, LLC.
 As of October, 2007, the programming format is country music.
 The station is a 100,000 watt radio station that reaches as far north as Kentucky and even covers the eastern suburbs of Memphis.